 VOLUME data is a Score from 0 up.
 The higher the score, the more tweets were counted in that data series.

-Volume is the scoring used for Consumer Mention Volume, Cashtag Mention Volume, and Consumer Purchase Intent Volume.
+Volume is the scoring used for Consumer Buzz, Investor Buzz, and Consumer Spend.

 Sentiment data is a percent positive score from 0-100.
 The higher the score, the more positive tweeters are about the brand/product/cashtag.